-The Oxford Centre for Islamic Studies was founded in 1985.
-It is a Recognised Independent Centre of the University of Oxford and a registered educational charity.
-Its Patron is His Royal Highness The Prince of Wales.
+The Oxford Centre for Islamic Studies was founded in 1985 within the University of Oxford.
+It is a registered educational charity and its Patron is His Royal Highness The Prince of Wales.
 In 2012 it was granted a Royal Charter by HM Queen Elizabeth II.
 The governance of the Centre is managed by a Board of Trustees made up of scholars and statesmen from around the world, and representatives of the University of Oxford nominated by the Council.

 The Centre is dedicated to the study, from a multi-disciplinary perspective, of all aspects of Islamic culture and civilization and of contemporary Muslim societies.
-The Centre’s Fellows are active in different departments, faculties and colleges across the University.
+Many Fellows of the Centre are active in different departments, faculties and colleges across the University.
 Many students and senior academics have come to Oxford, over the years, through the Centre’s Scholarships and Visiting Fellowships programmes.
 The Centre arranges lectures, seminars, workshops and conferences, exhibitions and other academic events throughout the academic year.

 The Centre started life in a wooden hut on St Cross Road.
 It then moved to office accommodation in George Street in 1990.
-It moved into its purpose-built premises during the 2016/17 academic year.
+Finally, it moved into its purpose-built premises during the 2016/17 academic year.

-The new building provides much enhanced academic facilities for the Centre’s future development, including a lecture theatre, seminar and teaching rooms, exhibition space, library, offices for Centre Fellows and staff, a dining hall and accommodation for students and visiting fellows, all set around quadrangles and gardens in the Oxford tradition.
+The Centre provides enhanced academic facilities, including a lecture theatre, seminar and teaching rooms, exhibition space, library, offices for Centre Fellows and staff, a dining hall and accommodation for students and visiting fellows, all set around quadrangles and gardens in the Oxford tradition.
 The complex also includes a mosque which is open to the public for daily prayers.

 "The Oxford Centre for Islamic Studies has done so much to promote and improve our understanding of the Islamic world.
 That mission has great importance in our increasingly interdependent world.
 The relationships between Islam and the West matter more today than ever before."